Monday, 26 May 2014

 Mothra vs Godzilla (1964)

 After the success of the original Godzilla, the film-makers immediately spat out a sequel, in which a second creature (identical in abilities to the first) terrorises Japan.
 At the end of that movie, the new Godzilla gets buried in an avalanche.
-Seven years later, he emerged from under the rubble to battle King Kong, a fight that ended in the Pacific Ocean, with only Kong swimming away, and Big G's fate unknown (the urban legend that Godzilla wins in the Japanese version of the film are untrue, by the way).
+Seven years later, he emerged from under the rubble to battle King Kong, a fight that ended in the Pacific Ocean, with only Kong swimming away, and Big G's fate unknown (the urban legend that Godzilla wins in the Japanese version of the film is untrue, by the way).

 Two years after that, the fourth Godzilla film - but the second in this box set - was released.
 It begins with a hurricane sweeping the coast of Japan.
 The clean-up effort involves a massive pumping rig that will clear away all the flooding.
 Amidst the debris, however, a pair of reporters find a strange, scale-like object larger than a dinner plate.
 They ponder what this might be, but are soon called away on other business: a giant egg has been seen floating in the sea!